 That track has been carefully laid on a scenic ridge in the over 2000 acre Tilden Regional Park to provide marvelous views of the surrounding area.

 The Redwood Valley Railway was founded by Erich Thomsen, who worked for Western Pacific Railroad.
-Each engine is an exact replica of an original steam engine, constructed at a scale of 5 inches to 12 inches and are built on-site at the railway.
+Each engine is a replica of an original steam engine, constructed at a scale of 5 inches to 12 inches and are built on-site at the railway.

-The railroad now is run by a collection of 20 volunteers and employees, including Ellen Thomsen, the daughter of the original founder.
+The railroad now is run by a collection of 20 volunteers and employees.

-Train rides last 12 minutes, and ticket prices are very reasonable, $3 for a single ride, except that children under the age of 2 are free.
-A family 5 ride ticket is available for $12.
+Train rides last 12 minutes, and ticket prices are very reasonable, $3 for a single trip, except that children under the age of 2 are free.
+A family five ride ticket is available for $12.
 The trains run every weekend, year-round, and on holidays from 11:00 a.m. to 6:00 p.m. or dusk, whichever comes first, and on holidays.

-At the Railroad Museum, you will see detailed setups of model trains spanning the history of railroads from the steam engine through the modern diesel locomotive.
+At the Railroad Museum, you will see elaborate setups of model trains spanning the history of railroads from the steam engine through the modern diesel locomotive.

 Each set runs through detailed replicas of California scenery, town mock-ups, and wilderness.
-The model trains run on Sundays between April and December from 12-5, and the admission price on those days is a very reasonable $4 for most, and $9 for a family.
+The model trains run on Sundays between April and December from 12-5.

 Redwood Valley Steam Train Museum